Author of the PEN/Faulkner Award-winning debut novel, Behold the Dreamers

 About Imbolo Mbue

-Imbolo Mbue is the author of the PEN/Faulkner Award-winning debut novel, Behold The Dreamers.
+Imbolo Mbue is the author of Behold The Dreamers, a 2017 Oprah’s Book Club pick and winner of the PEN/Faulkner Award.
 After reading Imbolo Mbue’s debut, National Book Award winner Jacqueline Woodson remarked: “Who is this Imbolo Mbue and where has she been hiding?”
 This is the question many were asking themselves when Mbue’s manuscript lit up the literary community in 2014.
 At the intersection of Chimamanda Ngozi Adichie’s Americanah and the fiction of Amy Tan, Mbue’s riveting debut novel follows two marriages—one immigrant and working class, the other from the top 1%—both chasing their version of the American Dream.

 Behold the Dreamers tells the story of Jende Jonga, a Cameroonian immigrant living in Harlem who lands a job as a chauffeur for Clark Edwards, a senior executive at Lehman Brothers, in the fall of 2007.
 Jende hopes the new job will enable him, his adored wife, Neni, and his young son, to live a better life in America.
 When Neni is hired as a household help by Clark’s wife, their situation only improves.
 But in the course of their work, Jende and Neni begin to witness infidelities, skirmishes, and family secrets.
 Desperate to shield the fragile life they’ve built in New York, the Jongas protect their employers, even when the wealthy couple’s secrets begin to drive a wedge between Jende and Neni.
 Then, with the 2008 collapse of Lehman Brothers, all four lives are dramatically upended, and Jende and Neni are forced to make an impossible choice.